INSO-World/Trinocular/src/visualization-demo/ReadMe.md

 * Create a database schema
 * Fetch data from the Api-Bridge and Repo Service
 * Create a snapshot for the visualization
+* Create a delete route for the visualization
 * Implement the graph
 * Provide a webpage